 However, all these benefits are claimed based on animal studies and are yet to be validated by conducting clinical trials in humans.

 While there are multiple studies that have been done and are currently ongoing on fisetin’s impact on a range of different health problems, this blog is specifically focussing on fisetin’s ability to reduce inflammation in colorectal cancer patients.

 Fisetin is generally thought to be very safe.
 However, due to the very limited number of human trials with fisetin, its safety profile in high doses is relatively unknown.
-In any case, pregnant women and children should avoid taking the fisetin supplements, due to lack of information of the side-effects of their use.
+In any case, irrespective of the known health benefits, pregnant women and children should avoid taking the fisetin supplements, due to lack of information of the side-effects of their use.

 Colorectal cancer, or bowel cancer, is an extremely common cancer around the globe for which the risk increases with age.
 This cancer can be treated either by surgically removing the tumor, or by using new chemotherapy drugs and radiation.
 But even with more advanced chemotherapy drugs being developed, the unfortunate byproduct is the collateral damage to the patient’s normal blood cells that are also attacked by the cytotoxic drugs along with the tumor cells, thus drastically reducing the patient’s immunity and quality of life.
 Hence, studies have been carried out to investigate the effect of natural flavonoids such as Fisetin on the chemotherapy outcomes in colorectal cancer patients.